Universal-Connect-Project/ucw-app/ADAPTERS.md

 1. Fork this repository
 1. Create a folder in the [packages](./packages) folder for your adapter
-1. Add a test institution to the [default institution list](./apps/server/cachedDefaults/ucwInstitutionsMapping.json) with aggregator support defined for your institution
+1. Add a test institution to the [default institution list](./apps/server/cachedDefaults/ucwInstitutionsMapping.json) with aggregator support defined for your institution (See [below](#test-institutions))
 1. Build your adapter
 1. Import your adapter in [adapterSetup.ts](./apps/server/src/adapterSetup.ts) on your forked version of this repo
 1. Write unit, integration, and e2e tests